amit-y11/the_ocr_bot/README.md

 ## About

-You can send an image containing text to this bot and it will respond quickly with the extracted in the picture!
+You can send an image containing text to this bot and it will respond quickly with the extracted text from the picture!

 Start chat with this bot on [telegram](https://telegram.me/the_ocr_bot)